 Our annual audited consolidated financial statements have been prepared on a going concern basis which assumes that we will continue to realize our assets and discharge our obligations and commitments in the normal course of operations.
-Since our inception, we had accumulated \$4,120,400 in revenue from our business, had an accumulated deficit of \$30,790,017 since incorporation and we expect to incur further losses in the development of our business, which casts substantial doubt about our ability to continue as a going concern.
-At December 31, 2017, we had a working capital deficit of \$331,162.
+At December 31, 2018, we had accumulated \$4,241,514 in revenue from our business, had an accumulated deficit of \$33,559,097 since incorporation and expected to incur further losses in the development of our business, which casts substantial doubt about our ability to continue as a going concern.
+At December 31, 2018, we had a working capital of \$1,473,776.
 Additional working capital will be required for research and development along with general and administrative expenses and to further our business plans.
 Our financial statements do not include any adjustments relating to the recoverability and classification of recorded assets, or the amounts of and classification of liabilities that might be necessary in the event that we cannot continue as a going concern.